ngtranthanhtoan/business-301-executive-leadership/README.md

 - [Back Matter](back-matter.md)

 ## Templates
-Templates are available in the `
+Templates are available in the `templates/` directory and linked from the relevant chapters.